 I had my expectations set very low in terms of expected visibility, so I wasn’t too surprised when I plunged in and found that I could see just about 1-2 metres in front of me and that everything was kinda greenish.
-I imagine this is how a fish must feel like when it’s been swimming in a tank that’s not been washed for awhile, everything is kinda green tinted and washed out and there’s lots of sediment floating in the water.
-Our visibility that morning was about 1-2m, which according to my guides is a bit lower than usual because it had been raining a lot.
+I imagine this is how a fish must feel like when it’s been swimming in a tank that’s not been washed for a while, and everything is kinda green tinted and washed out with lots of sediment floating in the water.

 A torch is a must for anyone looking to scuba dive in Singapore waters – I forgot mine and it made spotting animals hard.
-The low visibility and greenness completely leeches the colour out of everything, making it hard to spot tiny elusive creatures with great camouflage.
-Seeing the actual colours of the creature under a torch light was quite a revelation.
+The low visibility and greenness completely leech the colour out of everything, making it hard to spot tiny elusive creatures with great camouflage.
+Seeing the actual colours of the creature under a torchlight was quite a revelation.

-Pulau Hantu is a muck diving spot like Lembeh or Anilao, that makes it a prime location for little weird creatures, or what divers like to call a macro diving spot because it is home to teeny tiny creatures and your camera is just perpetually set to macro mode.
+Pulau Hantu is what divers like to call a macro diving spot because it is home to teeny tiny creatures and your camera is perpetually set to macro mode to capture them.

-I guess one good thing about the shitty visibility is that you won’t be distracted by potential pelagics swimming by so you can concentrate on poking around in the muck.
-There have been sightings of hawksbill turtles and even a shark around the area, but seriously don’t get your hopes up.
+I guess one good thing about the shitty visibility is that you won’t be distracted by potential pelagics (i.e. bigger creatures) swimming by so you can concentrate on poking around in the muck.
+There have been rare sightings of hawksbill turtles and even a shark around the area, but seriously don’t get your hopes up.

-I didn’t have my camera with me so I have to give big props to my Pulau Hantu Blog Dive Guides Gina Tan and Ng Boon Leong for kindly letting me use their shots for this post.
+Some of the photos here are by my Pulau Hantu Blog Dive Guides Gina Tan and Ng Boon Leong who kindly letting me use their shots for this post.

-One of the more unusual nudibranchs on display was something called the Donut Nudibranch, which is super weird looking.
+One of the more unusual nudibranchs that we saw was something colloquially called the Donut Nudibranch, which is super weird looking.

 My favourite find was the tiniest, cutest baby cuttlefish that was perched on an empty clam shell.
 It’s a little underwater alien hovercraft the size of your thumbnail, adorable!

-Another resident creature here at Pulau Hantu is the seahorse, we saw 2 in total, a purple and a yellow one.
+Another resident creature here at Pulau Hantu Jetty is the seahorse.
+We saw 2 in total, a purple and a yellow one.

 I had my own scuba diving gear so I only needed to rent weights – you can rent a full set of gear from them if you need.
 We spent the time travelling to the island gearing up and briefing, and once we reached Pulau Hantu, we could jump in quite quickly.

 We headed to the north side of Pulau Hantu near the jetty where we did our first dive, came up for a break, went back down again for a second dive in the same spot though we headed in a different direction.
-After we surfaced, we spent some time packing and cleaning up before heading back to the Yacht Club at about 12pm.
+After we surfaced, we spent some time packing and cleaning up before heading back to the Republic of Singapore Yacht Club at about 12pm.

 Where else can you scuba dive in Singapore?